Tsumasaburō Bandō: Family life

-Later Film Career
+Later film career

 It seems that Bantsuma's sensitivity was beginning to make its way into the work he was producing.
 A year after entering Nikkatsu, Bantsuma co-starred with Kataoka Chiezo in the all-star film, Chushingura (1938).
 Playing the role of Kuranosuke Oishi, Bantsuma displayed his perfected acting skills with his powerful performance.
 Then in 1943 he starred in the film Muho matsu no Issho, playing a poor rickshaw man.
 It was a role that would not normally have been taken on by such a great star but director Hiroshi Inagaki, whom Bantsuma had previously worked with, was determined to get him on board.
 After initially turning down the role, Bantsuma finally agreed and went on to play a role with a profound humanistic approach that lent great depth to both the character and the movie.
 In preparation for the role of the poor rickshaw man, Bantsuma stayed in character even whilst at home.
 His first son, Takahiro Tamura described watching his father eat dried fish and drink sake in the style of the character of the film.

 During this period of his career, Japan soon lost the war and the US army began to restrict Jidaigeki as a ‘hotbed of feudalism.’
 Thus, the stars of Jidaigeki formed troupes and traveled around the country.
 During this time, Bantsuma perfected his skills further and in 1948 he peaked once again with his performance in the film Ōshō.
 Director Daisuke Itō spoke of Bantsuma's wide range and depth, his convincing and humanistic portrayal of the protagonist, and stated that despite his big status in the film industry, Bantsuma was the obvious choice for the part of Sankichi, a man of the lowest social ranks.

 On 7 July 1953, Bantsuma died at the age of 51 of cerebral hemorrhage while filming Abare-Jishi.
 A grave has been built in his memory in Nisonin, Kyoto and Bantsuma lives on through the continued popularity of his films and the impact he made to the history of Japanese cinema.